CodeHarborHub/codeharborhub.github.io/dsa-solutions/lc-solutions/0200-0299/0225-Implement-Stack-using-Queues.md

   - Stack
   - Design
   - Queue
-  -
 description: "This is a solution to the Implement Stack using Queues problem on LeetCode."
----

-Here is the GitHub Markdown format for the problem statement and solution:

----

-id: stack-using-queues
-title: Implement Stack using Queues
-sidebar_label: 0225 Implement Stack using Queues
-tags:
-- Stack
-- Queue
-description: "This gives solution to the problem of implementing a stack using two queues"
 ---

 ## Problem